 The Company had also acquired 15.71% share in ExactSpace Technologies Private Limited (ExactSpace) on January 25, 2022, which is involved in business of developing artificial intelligence solutions.
 The Company has right to participate in policy-making decision as well as a director representing the Company in the Board of Directors of Covacsis and ExactSpace.
 As a result, the Company holds significant influence in Covacsis and ExactSpace and the interest in Covacsis and ExactSpace.

-(All amounts are in Rupees Crore, except per share data and unless stated otherwise)
+for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)